blueimp/jQuery-File-Upload/README.md

 * **Multiple plugin instances:**
   Allows to use multiple plugin instances on the same webpage.
 * **Customizable and extensible:**
-  Provides an API to set individual options and define callBack methods for various upload events.
+  Provides an API to set individual options and define callback methods for various upload events.
 * **Multipart and file contents stream uploads:**
   Files can be uploaded as standard "multipart/form-data" or file contents stream (HTTP PUT file upload).
 * **Compatible with any server-side application platform:**